Adult Day Treatment

 Offered by our DT staff, AMORE is outpatient group therapy for people who are phasing out of the Adult Day Treatment Program.
 AMORE is also for people who may not have been in DT but might benefit from a group format along with individual therapy.

 For more information, contact:

 Meet Our Providers

-Brandon is currently a National Certified Counselor and is a Clinical Trainee on track as a Licensed Professional Clinical Counselor.
+Brandon is currently a National Certified Counselor and is a Licensed Professional Clinical Counselor.
 Brandon completed his undergraduate studies at Minnesota State University – Mankato with a major in Psychology and a minor in Alcohol & Drug Studies.
 He completed his graduate studies at St. Cloud State University in Clinical Mental Health Counseling.
 Brandon’s areas of specialties include substance use disorders and serious and persistent mental illness.
 He worked in inpatient mental health prior to working in Adult Day Treatment.

 Ashley Becker- MS, LPCC, CRC